 As of the report date, GE Capital was meeting or exceeding all current performance requirements in the CEA.
+GE had completed renovations of its initial 20,000 square feet of office space, had commenced operations in the renovated space and was in the process of renovating additional space to support planned growth.
 The majority of the CEA performance requirements will become applicable in future years.
-Subsequent to the report, GE completed renovations of its initial 20,000 square feet of office space and had commenced operations in the renovated space.